einstein43/S3IP/reports/culturaldifferences.md

 However, Dutch students may have a more relaxed attitude towards time and adopt a flexible approach.
 Finnish students, on the other hand, place a high emphasis on punctuality and value efficiency[^5].

 Conclusion:
-In conclusion, there are notable cultural differences between Finnish and Dutch students.
+In conclusion, there are a few cultural differences between Finnish and Dutch students.
-These differences manifest in communication style, individualism vs. collectivism, hierarchy and equality, as well as attitudes towards punctuality.
+These differences manifest in communication style, individualism vs. collectivism,  as well as attitudes towards punctuality.
-Recognizing and respecting these differences can facilitate effective cross-cultural communication and collaboration among students from both backgrounds.
+Recognizing and respecting these differences can help cross-cultural communication and collaboration among students from both backgrounds.

 Bronnen:
 [^1]: https://www.afsusa.org/countries/finland/#afs-nav-language